cltl/OpenDutchFrameNetLexicon/README.md

         }
 ```

-At the annotation level all annotations at least have:
+At the annotation level all lexicons at least have:

 * project: name of the project that created the annotation
 * annotator: name of the annotator or annotation process